 Lake Visha, Juta Kämäinen

 Muscovy's many "Tartars" (Alans, Balkars, Cheremiss, Circassians, Dargins, Finns, Iazones, Kalmyks, Karachays, Karelians, Kumyks, Laks, Letts, Lezgians, Mordvins, Nakhs, Nogais, Tabasarans, and Tavastians) ensure that the Empire is under tenuous control and often looming invasion, giving Moscow the strongest and best-equipped army in the world, especially the elite Imperial Guard.
-It's basically divided into the same guberniya as the IRL Empire: the duchies (Belozersk, the Don, Kiev, Nizhny Novgorod, Smolensk, Tver, Vladimir-Suzdal, Yaroslavl) and princedoms (Astrakhan, Azerbaijan, Crimea, Kharkov, Moscow, Novgorod, Pskov, Ryazan, Tiflis, and Yelizavetpol) are in a lighter color: these are autonomous semi-hereditary realms (the Emperor meddles in which son or nephew in the dynasty the local Assembly of Nobles "chooses").
+It's basically divided into the same guberniya as the IRL Empire: the duchies (Belozersk, the Don, Kiev, Nizhny Novgorod, Smolensk, Tver, Vladimir-Suzdal, Yaroslavl) and princedoms (Astrakhan, Azerbaijan, Crimea, Kharkov, Moscow, Novgorod, Pskov, Ryazan, Tiflis, and Yelizavetpol) are in a lighter color: these are autonomous semi-hereditary realms (the Romanov Emperor--Ivan VI's heir Alexis III) meddles in which son or nephew in the dynasty the local Assembly of Nobles "chooses").
 There's doukhobors and skoptsy a-plenty, given the Magisterium's anti-wiener policies [frankly having Will meet a vegetarian nudist castrato would be much more shocking than having a priest give him vodka and rant about witches stealing his seed--but Spyglass is so Middle-Englander that one's as scary as the other I guess!].
 Cities: Archangel (with New Odense across the river), Azov, Baku, Kerch, Kharkov, Kiev, Moscow, Nizhny Novgorod, Novgorod, Novorossiysk, Odessa, St. Petersburg, Sevastopol, Smolensk, Tiflis, Yaroslavl, Yekaterinoslav.
-[Just spitballing, but I'd guess it failed to expand its frontage past St Petersburg (Lyra's Oxford's 1810s "Baltic Wars") and napalmed Corea in treacherous alliance with Cathay in the 1950s-70s (to make a TTL Vietnam?).]
+[Just spitballing, but I'd guess it failed to expand its frontage past St Petersburg (Oxford's 1812 "Baltic Wars") and napalmed Corea in treacherous alliance with Cathay in the 1950s-70s (to make a TTL Vietnam?).]

 Western Tartary is partially within Muscovy, and extends over the Urals: it's a recruiting ground for the Imperial Guard among its "martial races"--Ostyaks, Samoyeds, and Voguls.